-The Area Certificate in Human Biology is an interdisciplinary certificate program within the College of Arts and Sciences that is partnered with the IU School of Medicine.
-It is a 28-29 credit hour certificate program.
-The objectives of the certificate are to provide students an introduction to the biological sciences and relate the sciences to ethical problems raised by the relationships of human beings to one another and their environment.
+The Certificate in Human Biology is a 28-29 credit hour interdisciplinary certificate program within the College of Arts and Sciences.
+The objectives of the certificate are to provide students an introduction to the biological sciences relevant to the understanding of human biology, and consider ethical issues related to human biology.

 To apply for the Area Certificate in Human Biology, students should contact their major advisor and also the Human Biology advisor.
-Applications are also available online or in the Human Biology office.
-To register for HUBI B480, the e-portfolio capstone course for seniors who have applied for the Area Certificate, contact Andy Ruff at ajruff@indiana.
+Applications are available in the Human Biology office or by clicking on the Certificate Application tab on the menu to the right.
+To register for HUBI B480, the e-portfolio capstone course for seniors who have applied for the Area Certificate, contact Andy Ruff at ajruff@Indiana.edu

-3 credit hour lecture course (Medical Sciences) Does not count towards the Biology Major.
+Human Body and Disease [MSCI M131] N&M 3 credit hour lecture course (Medical Sciences) does not count towards the Biology Major.
 Disease or injury provides the basis for a discussion of the anatomy and physiology of human organ systems.
 Disease process and medical devices and interventions employed in the treatment and diagnostic processes are also discussed.

-5 credit hour lecture/lab course (Medical Sciences) Does not count towards the Biology Major.
+Basic Human Anatomy [ANAT A215] N&M 5 credit hour lecture/lab course (Medical Sciences) does not count towards the Biology Major.
 An organ systems approach to the study of the human body, including microscopic and gross structure.

-5 credit hour lecture/lab course (Medical Sciences) Does not count towards the Biology Major.
+Basic Human Physiology [PHSL P215] N&M 5 credit hour lecture/lab course (Medical Sciences) does not count towards the Biology Major.
 An organ systems approach to the study or human body function.
 Focus of the course is on how organ systems contribute to essential metabolic activity and the maintenance of homeostasis.

-1 credit hour discussion course (Human Biology) P: Open to senior students who have applied for the Area Certificate in Human Biology.
+HUBI E-portfolio Capstone Course [HUBI B480] 1 credit hour discussion course (Human Biology) P: Open to senior students who have applied for the Certificate in Human Biology.
 In this capstone course, students will develop an electronic portfolio to document and reflect upon their academic coursework and extra-curricular activities and relate their work to their future studies or careers.